AllenZhu2013/sails-docs-zh-cn/concepts/Upgrading/To0.10.md

 ## Blueprints

 A new blueprint action (`findOne`) has been added.
 For instance, if you have a `FooController` and `Foo` model, then send a request to `/foo/5`, the `findOne` action in your `FooController` will run.
-If you don't have a `findOne` action, the `findOne` blueprint action will be used in its stead.
-Requests sent to `/foo` will still run the find controller/blueprint action.
+If you don't have a `findOne` action, the `find` blueprint action will be used in its stead.
+Requests sent to `/foo` will still run the `find` controller/blueprint action.

 ## Policies